icholy/blog/content/post/git-merge-to-monorepo.md

 '
 ```

-4. Merge the rewritten repository into the monorepo.
+### 4. Merge the rewritten repository into the monorepo

 ```
 cd monorepo